|Position:||Floor, Rings, Vault, Parallel Bars, High Bar|

-After injuries plagued the Huskers in 2016, Epperson was forced to step up as one of only four upperclassmen that regularly competed for Nebraska.
+After injuries plagued the Huskers in 2016, Epperson was forced to step up as one of only four upperclassmen who regularly competed for Nebraska.
 The Allen, Texas, native accepted the challenge and became one of Nebraska's top competitors on floor, still rings, parallel bars and high bar.
 He competed in every meet for the Huskers and posted career-best scores on all four events as a junior.

 Epperson maintained important positions in Nebraska's rings and high bar lineups in 2015.
 He also helped round out the floor and parallel bars squads to give the Huskers depth.

-Epperson competed in six regular-season meets on rings, stepping up to the plate as NU’s most valuable rings performer.
+Epperson competed in six regular-season meets on rings, stepping up to the plate as NU's most valuable rings performer.
 The Allen, Texas, native posted a season-best 14.60 at the Stanford quadrangular on Jan.
-24. On floor, Epperson earned a career high on floor with a score of 15.00 against Minnesota and UIC Feb.
+24. On floor, Epperson earned a then-career high on floor with a score of 15.00 against Minnesota and UIC Feb.
 7.

 Epperson made his long-anticipated collegiate debut as a regular competitor in the Huskers' lineup in 2014.
 Epperson competed in all eight regular-season meets for the Huskers, as well as making his first appearances at the Big Ten and NCAA Championships.

 Epperson became a key member of the Husker lineup, setting personal bests of 14.30 or higher on all four of his events.
 He recorded a 14.70 on high bar and a 14.45 on floor exercise in Norman, Okla.
 He also posted a 14.65 on still rings at the Arnold Challenge in Columbus, Ohio.